 - Serve immediately.

-Deep fried or sautéed soft-shelled crabs don't need lots of added flavor but their rich taste is nicely complimented by tartar sauce (make your own or buy a good one, please) and slices of fresh lemon.
+Deep fried or sautéed soft-shell crabs don't need lots of added flavor but their rich taste is nicely complimented by tartar sauce (make your own or buy a good one, please) and slices of fresh lemon.
 Or make your own remoulade sauce or a lemon mayonnaise, adding a few capers for accent.

-If you wanted a more traditional New Orleans approach to soft-shelled crabs, we've added a link to a recipe for Fried Soft Shell Crabs With Creole Choron Sauce that uses a buttermilk and corn meal batter.
+If you wanted a more traditional New Orleans approach to soft-shell crabs, we've added a link to a recipe for Fried Soft Shell Crabs With Creole Choron Sauce that uses a buttermilk and corn meal batter.